 (a) Ordinary Course of Business.
 Each party hereto shall, and shall cause its respective subsidiaries to, carry on their respective businesses in the usual, regular and ordinary course in substantially the same manner as heretofore conducted and use all commercially reasonable efforts to preserve intact their present business organizations and goodwill, preserve the goodwill and relationships with customers, suppliers and others having business dealings with them and, subject to prudent management of workforce needs and ongoing programs currently in force, keep available the services of their present officers and employees.
-Except as set forth in Section 5.01(a) of the Pacific Disclosure Schedule or the Enova Disclosure Schedule, respectively, no party shall, nor shall any party permit any of its subsidiaries to, enter into a new line of business, or make any change in the line of business it engages in as of the date hereof involving any material investment of assets or resources or any material exposure to liability or loss, in the case of Pacific, to Pacific and its subsidiaries taken as a whole.
+Except as set forth in Section 5.01(a) of the Pacific Disclosure Schedule or the Enova Disclosure Schedule, respectively, no party shall, nor shall any party permit any of its subsidiaries to, enter into a new line of business, or make any change in the line of business it engages in as of the date hereof involving any material investment of assets or resources or any material exposure to liability or loss, in the case of Pacific, to Pacific and its subsidiaries taken as a whole, and in the case of Enova, to Enova and its subsidiaries taken as a whole.